festusaigbogun/Excel_Supermarket_Sales_Project/README.md

 # INTRODUCTION
 The growth of supermarkets in most populated cities are increasing and market competitions are also high.
-The dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data. **The data was gotten from kaggle**
+The dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data.
+The dataset consists of 1,001 rows. **The data was gotten from kaggle**

 ## SKILL DEMONSTRATED
 - Using Power query editor